embrace-io/embrace-docs/docs/android/faq.md

 ### **How do I measure operations running in parallel?**

-Please refer to [Performance Tracing feature guide](/android/features/tracing) for a reference on how to measure custom app operations using Embrace, including ones running in parallel.
+Please refer to [Traces feature guide](/android/features/traces) for a reference on how to measure custom app operations using Embrace, including ones running in parallel.

 ## Tap Coordinates